pixelmund/svemix/README.md

 ### Under the hood

-The preprocessor currently works with your `routes` while svelte preprocesses, we're then generating an `src/routes/$__svemix__` folder which contains all the generated endpoints we find within your .svelte files.
-Every .svelte file that includes a `<script context="module" ssr>` will result in a corresponding endpoint generated and all the code executes only on the server.
+The vite plugin currently looks for your .svelte files inside `routes`, we're then generating an `src/routes/$__svemix__` folder which contains all corresponding function for your `loader` and `action`.
+Every .svelte file that includes a `<script context="module" ssr>` will result in a corresponding generated endpoint and all the code executes only on the server.
 Take a look at the generated code, to get a feeling about whats happening.
-For each loader the preprocessor, defines the `load` function for you and is perfectly trimmed to work with the response.
+For each loader the plugin, defines the `load` function for you and is perfectly trimmed to work with the response.
+This is the true equivalent to `getServerSideProps` in `Next.JS`

 ### Examples

 Loader function, with dynamic meta tags

 `src/routes/users/[username].svelte`

 ```svelte

 <script context="module" lang="ts" ssr>